 Are Anonymous Reviews a Good or Bad idea?
 ReviewInc put this question to a test.
-In July 2015, we asked 3,001 U.S. Consumers about writing a business review anonymously.
+In July 2015, we asked 3,001 U.S. Consumers about writing reviews and business ratings anonymously.
 We gave each of them the choice of multiple answers.
 In general, 63.1% of the consumers provided reasons in support of anonymous reviews where as 44.6% provided reasons that they would be against anonymous reviews.
 Reasons in support of anonymous reviews included:

 - Protected Free Speech